Would you like to choose new icons for custom post types in your admin dashboard?

 Adding an Icon to a Custom Post Type With a Plugin

-Once you’ve done that, simply scroll down to Settings near the bottom of the same page, and then locate the ‘Menu Icon’ section.
+Once you’ve done that, simply scroll down to Settings near the bottom of the same page and then locate the ‘Menu Icon’ section.

-You should now see two options to add an icon to the custom post type.
 The ‘Choose dashicon’ button lets you pick any Dashicon, and ‘Choose image icon’ allows you to upload or choose an image icon from your media library.

 For this tutorial, we’ll click the ‘Choose dashicon’ button.

 You can now browse through hundreds of icons using the arrows at the top of the popup.
+Additionally, you can search for a Dashicon.

-You can also search for a Dashicon.
 For this tutorial, we’ll search for ‘book.’

 The CSS class of the selected icon will be automatically entered in the ‘Menu Icon’ field.

-Make sure you scroll down and click the ‘Save Post Type’ button to store your settings.
+Then, let’s make sure you scroll down and click the ‘Save Post Type’ button to store your settings.

-Now, go back to your admin dashboard and locate the custom post type in the left-hand sidebar.
+From here, you can go back to your admin dashboard and locate the custom post type in the left-hand sidebar.

-You should see the new icon beside the post type’s in the menu.
+You should see the new icon beside the post types in the menu.

 Adding Icons for Custom Post Types Manually

-You will be taken to a page with more information about the icon, such as the category name and the icon’s CSS class.
-For example, in the following screenshot, the category is ‘Miscellaneous’ and the CSS class is ‘dashicons-book.’
+You’ll then land on a page with more information about the icon, such as the category name and the icon’s CSS class.

-You need to copy the CSS class to the clipboard.
+Let’s copy the CSS class to the clipboard.

 To see this in action, the code snippet below creates a custom post type called ‘Books’ and also adds a menu icon by adding a Dashicons CSS class on Line 45.